NORTH MELBOURNE PRIMARY SCHOOL,

 Photo credit: John Gollings

-Responding to the constraints of a steeply sloped site, the landscape scheme was conceived as a continuous undulating surface, introducing topography as an extension of both outdoor learning and play.
-The outdoor zones of the campus are formed in response to the site’s terrain and context, including the school demographic, environmental conditions and solar access, to ensure the outdoor play and recreation needs of the students would be met throughout the year, many whom reside in apartments without access to private outdoor space.
-This approach influenced the foundational masterplan of the development, the integration of diverse outdoor spaces at three levels was achieved.
+The multi-level outdoor zones of the campus respond strategically to the site’s terrain and context, including the school demographic, environmental conditions and solar access, working to ensure the outdoor play and recreation needs of the students are met throughout the year, many whom reside in apartments without access to private outdoor space.

 Photo credit: Sarah Hicks